-A sad fact of life is that Judge Judy’s court is only on television.
-In real court, reaching a just outcome isn’t the judge’s job.
-It’s yours.
-You either make your case or lose something really important — your money, credit, housing, or other privileges.
+Judge Judy’s court is only on television.
+In real court, reaching a just outcome is your job, not the judge’s.
+You either make your case or lose something valuable — your money, your housing, your kids.

-But litigation is an obstacle course, and there are lots of mistakes to make.
+But litigation is an obstacle course, and there are lots of things to trip you up.

-Get How To Slay In Court Without a Lawyer, the free 5-day course on effective pro se litigation.
+Get How To Slay In Court Without a Lawyer, a free 5-day course on representing yourself effectively.

 We hate spam too.
 We’ll never share your email.

-It will help you avoid the most common errors we make when representing ourselves.
+It will help you avoid the most common errors pro se litigants make.

 If you’re in court without a lawyer, you’ll need all the help you can get.
-Take it from Brian Vukadinovich, who recently won a 5-day jury trial against an employer who’d wrongly terminated him:
+Take it from Brian Vukadinovich — author of the forthcoming Motion for Justice: I Rest My Case — who recently won a 5-day jury trial against an employer who’d wrongly terminated him:

-I have kept a keen eye on Courtroom5 and am very impressed with what I have seen.
-I took the time to watch a recent course produced by Courtroom5 and the great information it gave and I couldn’t help thinking about how I definitely would have turned to Courtroom5 to help me with my case had I known about it while my case was going on.
-Sadly, many pro se cases get dismissed unfortunately just because of lack of knowledge as how to proceed which opposing lawyers capitalize on in having pro se cases dismissed on technicalities that otherwise could have been avoided.
+I took the time to watch a recent course produced by Courtroom5 and the great information it gave, and I couldn’t help thinking about how I definitely would have turned to Courtroom5 to help with my case had I known about it while my case was going on.
+Sadly, many pro se cases get dismissed just because of lack of knowledge on how to proceed, which opposing lawyers capitalize on in getting pro se cases dismissed on technicalities that otherwise could have been avoided.

 Courtroom5 offers a magnificent service that can be very helpful to pro se litigants.
-When I saw that Courtroom5 charges so little for its services I thought it was a misprint.
 I would highly recommend to any pro se who is in need of some help in prosecuting his/her case to turn to Courtroom5.
-I for one am very happy to see such a company as Courtroom5 out there that is willing to help pro se people with their cases for such a low and very reasonable fee.

-The course is free of charge.
-We’re also sending our free easy resource guide on finding persuasive law at every stage.
+Our course is free of charge.
+And because the difference between a winning pro se litigant and someone victimized by the court is case law, we’re also sending our free easy resource guide on finding persuasive law at every stage.
 It’s a step by step guide for finding statutes and appellate decisions to support your case.